-- Section 9.
-The validity of such bonds and bond anticipation notes may be contested only if: - 1) Such obligations are authorized for an object or purpose for which said County is not authorized to expend money, or - 2) The provisions of law which should be complied with at the date of publication of this resolution are not substantially complied with, and - an action, suit or proceeding contesting such validity is commenced within 20 days after the date of such publication, or - 3) Such obligations are authorized in violation of the provisions of the Constitution.
+Section 9.
+The validity of such bonds and bond anticipation notes may be contested only if:

+- 1) Such obligations are authorized for an object or purpose for which said Town is not authorized to expend money, or - 2) The provisions of law which should be complied with at the date of publication of this resolution are not substantially complied with, and an action, suit or proceeding contesting such validity is commenced within 20 days after the date of such publication, or j. a directive to the clerk to publish the estoppel notice described in Chapter 7.
+Here is a typical example:

+3) Such obligations are authorized in violation of the provisions of the Constitution.